JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 Thanks to [javierjeronimo](https://github.com/javierjeronimo) for initiating the update to define any Management Group / before the tenantId was used.

-Thanks to [Fred](https://github.com/FriedrichWeinmann) helping me to drastically optimize the PowerShell code.
+Thanks to [Fred](https://github.com/FriedrichWeinmann) for his help to optimize the PowerShell code.

 ## AzAdvertizer